sdc-china/IDA-doc/_posts/2018-07-05-administration-checkstyle-rule-configuration.md

      ![][disable_rule]{:height="80%" width="80%"}

 ###  Notes
-  1. It's global setting, once the rules is disabled in the configuration page, then it won't be executed when user run checkstyle in the checkstyle page or pipeline.
+  1. It's global setting, once the rule is disabled in the configuration page, then it won't be executed when user run checkstyle in the checkstyle page or pipeline.
   2. Only the [Embedded checkstyle rules] are listed here.